Bisher 692 mal gespeichert

 1. For all vegetarian and vegans - we do eat meat once or twice a week (mostly pork from the bio -farm close by).

 2. We offer food but we do not always prepare it for you.
 Mostly if it fits well by life- situation we will cook and eat together like a big family.
-But there is no guarantee for that and I have to admit, that food and cooking and eating has not a very high importance in our life.
+But there is no guarantee for that and I have to admit, that food, cooking and eating has not a very high importance in our life.
 Even we eat mostly own products we try to minimize the time in the kitchen

-Sometimes you need to cook and eat your food for yourself, as I would be busy or the family would need some private time in their area of the building
+Often you need to cook and eat your food for yourself, as I would be busy or the family would need some private time in their area of the building

-3. I do not write invitation letters.
+3. I do not write invitation letters or be part of a visa run.

 5. If you are not very, very familiar or even professional with building and gardening you need to speak and understand English or German very well in order to understand the explanations about the work.

-6. Most of the work will be done in very dusty conditions (I provide face masks for the dust) and the house can also be quite dusty in the winter because we heat with wood, so if you have any problems/allergies with dust it may not be the best fit.
+6. Most of the tasks will be done in very dusty conditions (I provide face masks for the dust) and the house can also be quite dusty in the winter because we heat with wood, so if you have any problems/allergies with dust it may not be the best fit.

 Thank you for your understanding and I am looking forward to welcoming you at my home!